Prathyusha-Ragireddy/Filescanner_python/README.md

 Note: default filepath will be current directory

 # Build as docker container:
-# (.)
-Takes the Dockerfile in the current directory and builds the image with the tag name fielscanner

 docker build -t filescanner .

+Note : (.)
+Takes the Dockerfile in the current directory and builds the image with the tag name filescanner

 # logs the changed to filescan.log in the tmp folder